PacoLuna1/ruby-BlogGem-PacoLuna1/README.md

 * Documentation
 * gemspec

-The next spect you have to learn to create your first Ruby gem.
+The next aspect you have to learn to create your first Ruby gem:

 ### What is bundle?